-If you're worried about our scanning bringing a system offline or causing heavy traffic to a production system, rest assured that Intruder's scanning engines are configured to be safe to use – even when scanning production systems.
+If you're worried about our scanning bringing a system offline or causing heavy traffic to a production system, rest assured that Intruder's scanning engines are configured to be safe to use.

 Our scanner crawls all pages within your application